vsrinivas/fuchsia/public/lib/fidl/README.md

 way applications talk to each other in Fuchsia.

 FIDL includes libraries and tools for generating bindings from `.fidl` for supported languages.
-Currently, the supported languages include C, C++, Dart and Go.
+Currently, the supported languages include C, C++, Dart, Go, and Rust.

 ## IDE support